 “We are investing billions to roll out 5G and gigabit broadband across the country, but the benefits can only be realised if we have full confidence in the security and resilience of our networks,” he said on Tuesday, adding that the “groundbreaking” bill would ensure the UK’s telecom security regime was “one of the toughest” in the world.

 However, some industry experts have questioned the necessity of the new bill.
 Jimmy Jones, Cyber Security Telecoms expert at Positive Technologies commented that, “While this legislation crystalises the penalties and locks the government's advice in a legal framework, if it is aimed at Huawei then I think the damage has already been done.”

 UK telecoms are already being required to phase out Huawei technology in their networks by 2027, following the ban in July, a fact which Jones asserts, has already caused many operators to look elsewhere.

 “The uncertainty has meant mobile operators have already had to plan for the foreseeable future without Huawei and this just makes any reentry to the market even less likely for the company,” he commented.

 “The new fines announced today for operators that are not meeting standards are another major financial incentive to get security in order.
 The security obligations - which include rules on who has access to sensitive parts of the "core" network, how security audits were conducted, and protecting customer data - will force operators to improve their security protection for the whole network rather than just 5G.”

-In addition to the ongoing security concerns surrounding Huawei, which Parliament still views as a state asset of the Chinese Government, the Department for Digital, Culture, Media & Sport cited a report conducted last year by the government, which found that mobile operators were to adopt the best security practices.
+In addition to the ongoing security concerns surrounding Huawei, which Parliament still views as a state asset of the Chinese Government, the Department for Digital, Culture, Media & Sport cited a report conducted last year by the government, which found that mobile operators were not sufficiently incentivised to adopt the best security practices.

 The Government has also said that it will grant UK watchdog Ofcom broad powers to direct telecom operators to take “interim steps” during the implementation process.